Skip to main content

 In SwingVantage Motion Lab

-Motion Lab measures the gap between pitcher release and hitter load completion; a widening gap across at-bats can indicate a hitter consistently triggering late relative to actual pitch speed.
+Motion Lab measures the gap between pitcher release and hitter load completion.
+A widening gap across at-bats can indicate a hitter reliably triggering late relative to actual pitch speed.

 Frequently asked questions